bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/covenants-introspection-ctv-and-activation-impasse.md

 And I started to actually prototype what vault wallet code looks like with just CTV.
 And I came to the conclusion that if you're a big company, having CTV would operationally make vaults easier to do, but they were still impractical for your everyday user.
 And that was really the outgrowth of OP_VAULT.
-So, there's part of me that...

 NVK: 01:34:46

 Let business solve the easiness of it.
-You know what I mean?
 If the choices don't have anything.

 James: 01:34:52